kevinmeredith/tech-lead-book/ch3-sleep-in-same-quarters.md

 Over the five-week rotation, I took two shifts, whereas the remaining three team members took one.
 I took it upon myself to bear more of the burden as the leader.
 It was my duty to my fellow troops.

+Steven Pressfield's "The Warrior Ethos" perfectly captures the epitome of a true leader in this story of Alexander the Great:

+> Once, Alexander was leading his army through a waterless desert.
+The column was strung out for miles,
+> with men and horses suffering terribly rom thirst.

+>> Suddenly, a detachment of scouts came galloping back to the king.
+They had found a small spring and
+>> had managed to fill up a helmet with water.
+They rushed to Alexander and presented this to him.
+The army
+>> held in place, watching.
+Every man's eye was fixed upon his commander.
+Alexander thanked his scouts
+>> for bringing him this gift, then, without touching a drop, he lifted the helmet and poured the precious
+>> liquid onto the sand.
+>> At once, a great cheer ascended, rolling like thunder from one end of the column to the other.
+A man
+>> was heard to say, "With a king like this to lead us, no force on earth can stand against us."